facebook/flow/docs/00-five-simple-examples.md

   02_TypeAnnotations/type_annotations.js:3:37,42: string
 ```

-In this case it is the return type of `foo` that is wrong - we've declared it to be a `string` even though the function is returning a `number`.
+In this case it is the return type of `foo` that is wrong - we've declared it to be a `string` even though the function is actually returning a `number`.
 Flow flags that, and you can fix it by changing the return type:

 {% highlight javascript linenos=table %}
 /* @flow */